 CC English Language Arts Grades 6-8.W.1 Write arguments to support claims with clear reasons and relevant evidence.
 NC Social Studies Grade 6.H.2.4 Explain the role that key historical figures and cultural groups had in transforming society.
 Grade 8.H.2.2 Summarize how leadership and citizen actions (e.g. the founding fathers, the Regulators, the Greensboro Four, and participants of the Wilmington Race Riots) influenced the outcome of key conflicts in N.C. and the U.S. NC Theatre Arts: 3-8.C.1 Use movement, voice, and writing to communicate ideas and feelings.
 C.2 Use performance to communicate ideas and feelings.

 “Wow!!”
 What a fabulous time we all had during your visit to Saluda River.
-The ways in which you made learning fun as well as meaningful makes such a difference to our students.
-I was amazed at how flawlessly you integrated mime and math!
-The first graders are still talking about you!
-Thanks for being such a talented artist, teacher, and person.” –Stephanie Walker, Saluda River Elementary Theatre Arts Teacher.
+The ways in which you made learning fun as well as meaningful makes such a difference to our students.” –Stephanie Walker, Saluda River Elementary Theatre Arts Teacher.

 This residency emphasizes the communication, collaboration, and creative thinking skills inherent in mime.
 Students, through imaginative movement explorations in pairs and small groups, learn basic skills like: focusing attention on a partner, leading and following and switching from leading and following, making creative choices, working with a partner without bossing, listening, (really!) rotating group roles and responsibilities, and practicing positive critiques of the work of their peers.
 They conceive, develop, and perform their own mime pieces as they are guided through group collaborative processes.